zz137yd/Cloud-Backup/README.md

 # Cloud-Backup
 ZYD's project

-I've tried it before and it was uploaded successfully, but couldn't be displayed
+I've tried it before and it was uploaded successfully, but couldn't be displayed.
+I implemented the client on VS2019.
+You can add header <windows.h> under #include "cloud.hpp" or not.
-Now I'll put step here.In order to allow the server to complete compilation faster
+Now I'll put step here.In order to allow the server to complete compilation faster.

 <br>********************************************************************************************